fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 "%}

 ### Wednesday
-- Sara Maza, _Thinking about History_, Ch.
+- Maza, _Thinking about History_, Ch.
 1: The History of Whom?, 10--44.

 ### Friday
-- Sara Maza, _Thinking about History_, Ch.
+- Maza, _Thinking about History_, Ch.
 2: The History of Where?, 45--82.

-## Week 5 (Feb 15--19):  1619 Project discussion
+## Week 6 (Feb 22--26)
-Now that our historiographical survey is complete, we can reflect more thoughtfully on our own moment of historiography.
+Now that our historiographical survey is complete and we've started to think about critical historical questions, we can reflect more thoughtfully on our own historiographical moment.
+How should we conceptualize and write about U.S. History?

 {% include alert.html class='warning' title='Reading reflection' text="
 There are no daily assignments for this week, just one longer reflection essay due on Friday that should demonstrate your familiarity with everything listed below.